 In thyroid therapy, how many micrograms of Cytomel (T3) are equivalent to how many micrograms of Synthroid (T4)?

-Equivalency statements in the product monographs for Pfizer Canada’s Cytomel and for ERFA Canada’s “Thyroid” (NDT brand) claim that a 25 mcg dose of Liothyronine sodium (L-T3) is “considered equivalent” to 100 mcg / μg (0.1 mg) of Levothyroxine sodium (L-T4).
+Pharmaceutical equivalency statements in the product monographs for Pfizer Canada’s Cytomel and for ERFA Canada’s “Thyroid” (desiccated thyroid extract, DTE, or natural desiccated thyroid, NDT) both claim that a 25 mcg dose of Liothyronine sodium (L-T3) is “considered equivalent” to 100 mcg / μg (0.1 mg) of Levothyroxine sodium (L-T4).

 These statements communicate a misleading message to doctors and patients because they do not provide dose ranges, but rather precise doses.

 They imply that a simple mathematical calculation can estimate dosages of each pharmaceutical in any ratio, either as a combination, or as monotherapies.

 It is naive and potentially harmful to believe that 25 mcg of L-T3 (Liothyronine) is equivalent to 100 mcg of L-T4 (Levothyroxine) at every dose and in every combination and in every patient.